 The average collection period of accounts receivable is the average number of days it takes to convert receivables into cash.
 It also marks the average number of days it takes customers to pay their credit accounts.

-The average accounts receivable over the period can be determined by totaling the accounts receivable at the beginning of the period and the accounts receivable at the end of the period, then dividing by 2.
+The average accounts receivable over the period can be determined by adding together the accounts receivable at the beginning of the period and the accounts receivable at the end of the period, then dividing by two.

-Most businesses regularly account for the accounts receivable outstanding, sometimes weekly and often monthly.
-For longer calculation periods, the beginning and ending figures for accounts receivable can be found in the company's income statements or by adding the monthly accounts receivable figures for the year, which can be found on the balance sheet.
+Most businesses regularly account for accounts receivable outstanding—sometimes as often as on a weekly basis.
+For longer calculation periods, the beginning and ending figures for accounts receivable can be found in income statements or by adding the monthly accounts receivable figures found on the balance sheet.

 Net credit sales are simply the total of all credit sales minus total returns for the period in question.
 In most cases, this net credit sales figure is also available from the company's balance sheet.

 Consider this example.
 A firm has accounts receivable on its balance sheet totaling $8,960.
 The income statement shows that credit sales were $215,600.
 You can use that information to calculate the average collection period.